 There are several steps through which the removal process can take place:

 Removal of the director when he submits the Resignation by himself

 Sometimes, a director of the company, for any reason, may wish to resign from the post he holds.
 In such a scenario, the company must follow the below-mentioned steps to complete the process of removal of directors in company law.

 “FURTHER RESOLVED THAT the Board places on record its appreciation for the assistance and guidance provided by Mr./Ms (Director Name) during his tenure as Director of the Company”.

 “RESOLVED FURTHER THAT

-Removal of the director when he remains absent in 3 Consecutive Board Meetings in a row
+If the director remains absent in 3 Consecutive Board Meetings in a year

 Within 30 days from the date of resignation, if the company fails to or doesn’t file the form DIR-12, then the following penalty will be applicable. e-Form DIR-12 is also available for submission.